PetervanLunteren/EcoAssist/markdown/errors.md

 ## `ValueError: path is on mount '...', start on mount '...'`
 This is a Windows error message and means that your training data is located on a different drive than EcoAssist.
 For example, it would say `ValueError: path is on mount 'C:', start on mount 'F:'`, which means that the training data is located on your `F:` drive, while EcoAssist is located on the `C:` drive.
 The sollution is to get everything on the same drive.
 So either install EcoAssist on the `F:` drive, or move the training data to the `C:` drive.

-## Internet issues
-This error usually occurs when the internet signal speed is too slow or unstable.
-Are you by chance on a weak wifi network?
-If possible, try the installation again on a fibre internet connection, or perhaps on a different, stronger, wifi network.
-If you're using a VPN, try disconnecting from it.

-If you don't have access to a faster internet connection, you may also try to install EcoAssist from a ZIP file: https://github.com/PetervanLunteren/EcoAssist/blob/main/markdown/install-from-zip/windows.md

-Let me know if this doesn't work!

 ## `PackagesNotFoundError: The following packages are not available from current channels`
 It looks like it crashes because it can't access certain package repositories.
 I'm not sure, but my guess is that some kind of protection software (firewall, VPN, antivirus, proxy settings, etc.) might be blocking conda from accessing the required channels.
 Company computers often have protection software like this enabled.
 Could this be the case?
 If possible, try the EcoAssist installation again with the protection software (temporarily) disabled.
 Another possible solution is to run the conda installation with administrator privileges (if possible).
 Right-click on the installation script and select "Run as administrator."